Tell Model Where to Look: Mitigating Hallucinations in MLLMs by Vision-Guided Attention: Visual Semantic Confidence

 Visual tokens associated with an object exhibit higher VSC values with respect to that object.
 Leveraging this property, we obtain the visual grounding of the object as:

-where m denotes the number of visual tokens, and $\mathrm{Norm}(\cdot)$ represents sum normalization.
+where $m$ denotes the number of visual tokens, and $\mathrm{Norm}(\cdot)$ represents sum normalization.
 To quantify the grounding performance of VSC, we employ the Dice Coefficient \cite{SECOND}:

-Here, $g_i \in [0,1]$ denotes the overlap coefficient between visual token $v_i$ aand the object's mask annotation.
+where $g_i \in [0,1]$ denotes the overlap coefficient between visual token $v_i$ and the object's mask annotation.
 We randomly select 500 images from MSCOCO to evaluate the grounding capability of VSC and compare it with visual attention.
-The results are shown in \cref{fig:vsc-vattn}.
+The results are presented in \Cref{fig:vsc-vattn}.
+We observe that VSC demonstrates superior grounding capability compared to visual attention.
 Visual attention suffers from the ``sink'' phenomenon \cite{VAR}, which limits its grounding ability—particularly for large objects, where it tends to focus only on local regions.
 In contrast, VSC demonstrates substantially stronger visual grounding performance, exhibiting consistent behavior across objects of different scales.
 This token-level grounding capability of VSC also provides an indicator of the most informative visual tokens.